Push4ck/codeX/README.md

 ## Contribute and Learn Together 🤝

-codeX welcomes contributions and collaborative coding.
+codeXS welcomes contributions and collaborative coding.
 Feel free to share your code, suggest improvements, or add new features to make this code editor even more powerful.

 ## Support and Feedback 💬

 If you encounter any issues or have questions, don't hesitate to open an issue in this repository.
 We're here to help you on your coding journey.

-Enjoy coding with codeX!
+Enjoy coding with codeXS!
 Happy coding! 🚀🎉